Finin-Quincey/Mechatronics-2/README.md

 _"This is one small step for hamster... one giant leap for hamsterkind"_

 Code for the Mechatronics 2 assignment (Year 4 IDE) to build a robot contained in a rolling 'hamster ball'.
+This repository contains the 'mission control' part of the code, which takes images from an overhead camera and processes them to plan a path for the robot and send commands over WiFi accordingly.

 ![](https://github.com/Finin-Quincey/Mechatronics-2/blob/main/images/overview_labels.png)